 CLUB MEETINGS

 The RARS General Membership Meetings are on the second Tuesday of each month.
 We meet in person at the Ridge Road Baptist Church, 2011 Ridge Road, Raleigh, NC 27607.
 We also provide an on-line connection for those not able to attend the meeting in person.
 The meeting schedule and the link to join the meeting remotely are in the meeting announcement section on our homepage.
 The meeting itself starts at 7:30 pm with announcements and club business, followed by an interesting presentation by someone local or from far away, even from a distant country.
-The next General Membership meeting will be on December 10, 2024.
+The next General Membership meeting will be on January 14, 2025.
 See here for a list of presentations and selected materials from prior meetings.
 We run an in-person New Ham Meeting starting at 6:00 PM on the same nights and in the same location as the General Membership Meeting described above.
 The meeting is over by 7:00 PM so attendees can join the social period before the General Membership Meeting.
 The objective of the New Ham Meeting is to teach recently licensed and previously-licensed-but-lapsed hams the practical skills that every radio amateur should know—how to program a HT from the front panel; how to cut a resonant antenna for a given frequency; what a standing wave ratio is and how to measure it; how to attach PL-259 connectors to coax; how to QSL a contact; how to earn awards like DXCC, Worked All States.
 Stuff like that.
-The next New Ham meeting will be on December 10, 2024.
+The next New Ham meeting will be on January 14, 2025.
 We have a Monthly Dinner on the third Tuesday of each month at the IHOP Restaurant, 7471 Six Forks Road, Raleigh.
 The restaurant is on the corner of Sawmill and Six Forks Roads.
 After entering the restaurant, look for our folks in the dining room.
 People start arriving at about 6:00 pm and food ordering generally happens just after 6:30 pm.
 All members and guests are welcome.
 Informal and Dutch, just bring your appetite and best rag to chew.
-The next Monthly Dinner will be on December 17, 2024.
+The next Monthly Dinner will be on January 21, 2025.
 The in-person RARS Gathering is held on the fourth Tuesday of every month at the Ridge Road Baptist Church, 2011 Ridge Road, Raleigh, NC 27607.
 This map should help you find it.
 If you see lots of cars with antennas all over them, you're in the right place.
 This is more of an event than a meeting and is run like a science fair where people show up with show-and-tell.
 The regulars at the meeting try to shake things up with CW across the room, working ham stations, packet radio network demos, nifty ham radio toys, home brew devices.
 Everybody is welcome to bring a show-and-tell item and find some table space to sit down and talk about it with any interested attendees.
 We start setting up at 6:00 pm.
 The event itself starts at 7:00 pm in the Fellowship Hall.
 The RARS Volunteer Examiner team conducts license exams starting at 6:00 pm in even-numbered months (February, April, June, August, October, and December).
-The next Gathering will be on November 26, 2024.
+The next Gathering will be on January 28, 2025.
 Club business is handled at the Board of Directors meeting, open to all members on the first Tuesday of each month except in December.
 If you enjoy the nitty-gritty of club operation, or just have a bone to pick, come be board with us.
 Contact the Club Treasurer for details.
-The next Board Meeting will be on December 3, 2024.
+There is no Board meeting in December.
+The next Board meeting will be in January

 CLUB COMMUNICATION CHANNELS